joshlevy89/stock-market-app/README.md

 This app allows users to track stock market trends in real time.
 This project is hosted on heroku at: https://my-stock-watcher.herokuapp.com/.
+Only guaranteed to work in chrome.

 To run locally,
 npm install stock-market-app